seveirbian/gear-overlayfs/README.md

 # gear-overlayfs

-make overlayfs aware of the gearfs and only access files through gearfs only once.
+Make overlayfs aware of the gearfs and only access files through gearfs only once.